pierreguilmin/3D-engine/README.md

 * `geometry.hpp` and `geometry.cpp`: implements the `Segment3d`, `Plane3d`, `Solid3d` and `Camera` classes

 The `main.cpp` setup the window, create the objects and handle the event and the display in the main loop of the program.
-Notice how easy it is to create:
+Notice how easy it is to create and render:
 * a cube of size 50 centered in (0, 0, 0):
     ```C++
     // → at the beginning of the main